OSE3Sandbox/openshiftv3-workshop/4_Creating_an_application_using_JBoss_EAP_builder_image.md

 Git Repository URL: https://github.com/RedHatWorkshops/kitchensink
 ```

-Click on the blue link that says: **Show advanced routing, build, and deployment options**.
+Click on the blue link that says: **Show advanced options for source, routes, builds, and deployments**.

 On **Build Configuration** add a new *Environment Variable*.